-But is anything between two people really that simple?
-Still, how many of us can look back at almost any relationship that fizzled or exploded, and see that straight talk and careful listening might have bypassed huge problems?
-If not that, could clear communication have expedited an ending, and spared some pain?
+Is anything between two people really that simple?
+Yet how many of us can look back at almost any relationship that fizzled or exploded, and see that straight talk and careful listening might have bypassed huge problems?
+If not that, could clear communication have expedited an ending and spared some pain?

 Lack of communication is a primary reason marriages fail.

 What follows in their series of related articles is a variety of communication tips, including sample dialog to assist.
 That alone might help us embrace “plain talk” in ways that are not hurtful.
-There are also listening tips, suggestions on compromise (certainly important), how to deal with conflict, and recommendations like “talk with each other, not at each other.”
+They also offer listening tips, suggestions on compromise (certainly important), how to deal with conflict, and recommendations like “talk with each other, not at each other.”

 All helpful.
 But what about a different perspective?
 More skill and less psychology?

 As a marketing writer, before I craft any communication, I identify the goals, audience, and appropriate tone for effectively reaching my reader or listener.